-Notes to the Separate Financial Statements for the financial year ended 31 December 2023
+Contact Financial Holding (S.A.E) Notes to the Separate Financial Statements for the financial period ended 31 March 2024

 4- Use of Judgments and Estimates

 - The preparation of the separate financial statements in conformity with Egyptian Accounting Standards requires Management to make professional judgments, estimates and assumptions that affect the application of policies and reported amounts of assets and liabilities, revenues, and expenses.
 The estimates and assumptions are based on historical experience and other various factors that are believed to be reasonable under the circumstances.
 Actual results may differ from these estimates. - The Judgments and Estimates are reviewed Annually.
 Review of estimates are recognized prospectively. - Changes to accounting estimates are recognized in the period in which the estimate changes if the change affects only that period or in the period of the change or future periods if the change affects both current and future periods.